The Original #GrowthHackers: How PayPal Achieved 7-10% Daily Growth In The Early 2000s

 An effective referral program has to have incentives that are not only substantial but relevant.
 Specifically, you want to incentivize the customer behavior that makes sense for your business.

 - Make sure that your incentives are substantial: People will refer a good product to their friends without incentives, but it’s possible for incentives to be so low as to be insulting, tarnishing what would otherwise have been a gesture of goodwill.
 As a super-vague rule of thumb, anything less than $5 is usually not worth the trouble for most customers.
 Many firms (for instance) seem to settle on $10 as the “Goldilocks” amount.
 (Not too cheap, not too expensive.)

-- If possible, make your incentives relevant to your product: Ask yourself, what is the “lifeblood” of the product.
+- If possible, make your incentives relevant to your product: Ask yourself, what is the “lifeblood” of your product.
 For Dropbox, it was storage space.
 For World of Warcraft, it’s in-game social proof.
 For PayPal, it’s money.
 For Freemium games, it’s in-game credit.
 What about for ecommerce businesses?
 That’s a challenge for you to solve, as an entrepreneur or marketer.

 Once you’ve got that, the most you can do is to set things up such that it easier for your delighted customers to share their love for your product with others.
 That can make all the difference.